kimjh0813/canvas-editor/README.md

 </p>

 ## Introduction

 - This canvas-editor is a inspired by the design and features of Google Docs.
 - This project is a text editor built using only the canvas element.

 ## Features

-- Text Styling & Formatting (FontSize)
+- Text Styling & Formatting (FontSize, FontBold)
-- Select (Arrow select, All select)
+- Select (Arrow select, All select, drag select)
 - Editor Configuration (Editor Margin, Editor Size)
 - Pagination

 ## Install